-Article IX.
-Article IX and any that follow it may incorporate additional provisions that are agreed to by the depositor and custodian to complete the agreement.
+Article VIII.
+Article VIII and any that follow it may incorporate additional provisions that are agreed to by the depositor and custodian to complete the agreement.
 They may include, for example, definitions, investment powers, voting rights, exculpatory provisions, amendment and termination, removal of the custodian, custodian's fees, state law requirements, beginning date of distributions, accepting only cash, treatment of excess contributions, prohibited transactions with the depositor, etc. Attach additional pages if necessary.

-ROTH IRA DISCLOSURE STATEMENT
+TRADITIONAL IRA DISCLOSURE STATEMENT

-Right to Revoke Your Roth IRA.
-With some exceptions, you have the right to revoke this Roth individual retirement account (IRA) within seven days of receiving this Disclosure Statement.
-If you revoke your Roth IRA, we will return your entire Roth IRA contribution without any adjustment for items such as sales commissions, administrative expenses, or fluctuation in market value.
-Exceptions to your right of revocation include that you may not revoke a Roth IRA established with a recharacterized contribution, nor do you have the right to revoke upon amendment of this agreement.
+Right to Revoke Your IRA.
+With some exceptions, you have the right to revoke this individual retirement account (IRA) within seven days of receiving this Disclosure Statement.
+If you revoke your IRA, we will return your entire IRA contribution without any adjustment for items such as sales commissions, administrative expenses, or fluctuation in market value.
+Exceptions to your right of revocation include that you may not revoke an IRA established with a recharacterized contribution, nor do you have the right to revoke upon amendment of this agreement.

-You may revoke your Roth IRA by providing us with written notice.
+You may revoke your IRA by providing us with written notice.
 The revocation notice may be mailed by first-class mail, or hand delivered to us.
 If your notice is mailed by first-class, postage pre-paid mail, the revocation will be deemed mailed on the date of the postmark.

-If you have any questions or concerns regarding the revocation of your Roth IRA, please call or write to us.
-Our telephone number, address, and a contact name to be used for communications can be found on the application that accompanies this Disclosure Statement and Internal Revenue Service (IRS) Forms 5305 series agreement.

-This Disclosure Statement.
-This Disclosure Statement provides you, or your beneficiaries after your death, with a summary of the rules and regulations governing this Roth IRA.
+If you have any questions or concerns regarding the revocation of your IRA, please call or write to us.
+Our telephone number, address, and contact name, to be used for communications, can be found on the application that accompanies this Disclosure Statement and Internal Revenue Service (IRS) Forms 5305 series agreement.
+This Disclosure Statement provides you, and your beneficiaries after your death, with a summary of the rules and regulations governing this IRA.

 Definitions.
-The IRS Forms 5305 series agreement for Roth IRAs contains a definitions section.
+The IRS Forms 5305 series agreement for traditional IRAs contains a definitions section.
 The definitions found in such section apply to this agreement.
 The IRS refers to you as the depositor, and us as the custodian.
-References to "you," "your," and "Roth IRA owner" will mean the depositor, and "we," "us," and "our" will mean the custodian.
+References to "you," "your," and "IRA owner" will mean the depositor, and "we," "us," and "our" will mean the custodian.
 The terms "you" and "your" will apply to you.
-In the event you appoint a third party, or have a third party appointed on your behalf to handle certain transactions affecting your Roth IRA, such third party will be considered your agent and, therefore, "you" for purposes of this agreement.
-Additionally, references to "Roth IRA" will mean the custodial account.
+In the event you appoint a third party, or have a third party appointed on your behalf to handle certain transactions affecting your IRA, such third party will be considered your agent and, therefore, "you" for purposes of this agreement.
+Additionally, references to "IRA" and "traditional IRA" will mean the custodial account and include an IRA indicated to be a SEP IRA.

 For Additional Guidance.
-It is in your best interest to seek the guidance of a tax or legal professional before completing any Roth IRA establishment documents.
+It is in your best interest to seek the guidance of a tax or legal professional before completing any IRA establishment documents.
 For more information, you can also refer to IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), instructions to your federal income tax return, or the IRS's web site at www.irs.gov.

-Roth IRA Restrictions and Approval.
+IRA Restrictions and Approval.